deepinv/deepinv/paper/paper.md

 # Summary

-`deepinv` is an open-source pytorch-based library for solving imaging inverse problems with deep learning.
+`deepinv` is an open-source PyTorch-based library for solving imaging inverse problems with deep learning.
-The library aims to cover most steps in modern imaging pipelines, from the definition of the forward sensing operator to the training of reconstruction networks.
+The library covers all crucial steps in modern imaging pipelines, from the definition of the forward sensing operator to the training of reconstruction networks.

 # Statement of need

 Deep neural networks have become ubiquitous in various imaging inverse problems, from computational photography to astronomical and medical imaging.
-Despite the ever-increasing research effort in the field, most learning-based algorithms are built from scratch, are hard to generalize beyond the specific problem they were designed to solve, and the results reported in papers are often hard to reproduce. `deepinv` aims to overcome these limitations, by providing a unified framework for defining imaging operators and solvers, which leverages popular pytorch deep learning library [@paszke2019pytorch], making most modules compatible with auto-differentiation.
+Despite the ever-increasing research effort in the field, most learning-based algorithms are built from scratch, are hard to generalize beyond the specific problem they were designed to solve, and the results reported in papers are often hard to reproduce. `deepinv` overcomes these limitations by providing a unified framework for defining imaging operators and solvers, which leverages the popular PyTorch deep learning library [@paszke2019pytorch], making most modules compatible with auto-differentiation.
-The target audience of this library are both inverse problems researchers (experts in optimization, machine learning, etc.) and practitioners (biologists, physicists, etc.). `deepinv` has the following objectives: i) accelerate future research by enabling efficient testing and deployment of new ideas, ii) enlarge the adoption of deep learning in inverse problems by lowering the entrance bar to new researchers in the field, and iii) enhance research reproducibility via a common definition of imaging operators and reconstruction methods and a common framework for defining datasets for inverse problems.
+The target audience of this library are both researchers in inverse problems (experts in optimization, machine learning, etc.) and practitioners (biologists, physicists, etc.). `deepinv` has the following objectives:

+1. **Accelerate research** by enabling efficient testing, deployment and transfer of new ideas across imaging domains
+2. Enlarge the **adoption of deep learning in inverse problems** by lowering the entrance bar to new researchers and practitioners
+3. Enhance **research reproducibility** via a common framework for imaging operators, reconstruction methods, datasets and metrics for inverse problems.

-While other python computational imaging libraries exist, to the best of our knowledge, `deepinv` is the only one with a strong focus learning-based methods.
+While other Python computational imaging libraries exist, to the best of our knowledge, `deepinv` is the only one with a strong focus on learning-based methods.
 SCICO [@balke2022scico], Pyxu [@simeoni2022pyxu] are python libraries whose main focus are variational optimization and/or plug-and-play reconstruction methods.
-These libraries do not provide specific tools for training reconstruction models such as trainers and custom losses, and do not cover non optimization-based solvers including diffusion methods, adversarial methods or unrolling networks.
+These libraries do not provide specific tools for training reconstruction models such as trainers and custom loss functions, and do not cover non optimization-based solvers including diffusion methods, adversarial methods or unrolling networks.
-Moreover, `deepinv` provides a larger set of imaging operators.
+Moreover, `deepinv` provides a larger set of realistic imaging operators.
-Another python library for computational imaging is ODL [@adler2018odl], which mostly focuses on computed tomography, and also does not cover most classes of inverse solvers.
+Another Python library for computational imaging is ODL [@adler2018odl], which mostly focuses on computed tomography, and also does not cover deep learning pipelines for inverse solvers.
-There are also multiple libraries focusing on specific inverse problems: ASTRA [@van2016astra] and the related pytomography [@polson2025pytomography] define advanced tomography operators, and PyLops [@ravasi2019pylops] provides a linear operator class and many built-in linear operators.
+There are also multiple libraries focusing on specific inverse problems: ASTRA [@van2016astra] and the related pytomography [@polson2025pytomography] define advanced tomography operators, sigpy [@ong2019sigpy] provide MRI-specific operators without deep learning, and PyLops [@ravasi2019pylops] provides a linear operator class and many built-in linear operators.
-These operator-specific libraries can be used together with deepinv as long as they are compatible with pytorch.
+These operator-specific libraries can be used together with `deepinv` as long as they are compatible with PyTorch.

 ![Schematic of the library.\label{fig:schematic}](../docs/source/figures/deepinv_schematic.png)